Practice emotional resilience

 - Practice being straightforward and assertive in communicating with others.
 If people are making unreasonable or unrealistic demands on you, be prepared to tell them how you feel and say no. By honoring yourself, you will help reduce your feelings of stress.

 - Use relaxation techniques.
-Give yourself a brain rest and do something that makes you feel wonderful like a taking a bath, praying, writing in a gratitude journal, doing a guided meditation, listening to music or doing deep breathing exercises.
-Honor yourself and set time aside to do it.
+Give yourself a brain rest and do something that makes you feel wonderful, like a taking a bath, praying, writing in a gratitude journal, doing a guided meditation, listening to music or doing deep breathing exercises.
+Honor yourself by setting this time aside.

 - Journaling (writing your thoughts) is a healthy practice for your mind and spirit.
 It can also be used as a tool for stress management to reset or de-stress your emotions.
 Writing down thoughts, dreams, feelings and ideas is a healthy and beneficial practice for overall wellness.
 Writing also helps you get to the heart of the matter by getting whatever you’re dealing with off your mind and onto paper.